open-cogsci/osdoc/content/pages/manual/environment.md

 ## Manually installing Python packages and modules

-The easiest way to install Python packages is using `pip install`, as described above.
-{: .alert .alert-info}

 You can also copy a Python package or module to one of the folders in the Python path.
 Which folders these are depends on your operating system and distribution of OpenSesame.
 You can get a list of all folders in the Python path by executing the following in the debug window: